Frequently asked questions

 Do I need an EGA account to request access?

-It depends on the access procedure chosen by the organisation that deposited the data.
+It depends on the access procedure chosen by the organisation responsible for the data.

 The dataset landing page on the EGA website should explain how to request access.
 If the organisation uses EGA’s system for handling access requests, the person requesting access needs to create an EGA account.